aler9/landiscover/README.md

 ## Installation

-Download, compile and install in your system with a single command:
+Download, compile and install with a single command:
 ```
 docker run --rm -it \
     -v /usr/bin:/out \